bucketteOfIvy/traffic-talk/readme.md

 * `figures/` : figures used in my presentation, and from some of the draft versions of the presentation.

 If attempting to run my notebooks, be sure to run `scripts/get_crash_data.py` first to acquire full crash datasets.

+## Licensing

+This work is licensed under GNU General Public License version 3.0.
+Broadly, this means you can reuse my work, but you need to provide attribution and release source code.
+Specifically, it means the content of `COPYING`.